Most people know little or nothing about investing because American public schools refuse to teach investing.

 Dorkin and Turner offer 11 strategies for real estate investment and propose 28 methods for locating great real estate deals.

-How to Invest in Real Estate also explains basic investment tools, including LLCs and corporations.
-This “Ultimate Beginner’s Guide” offers advice on investing in real estate while working at a full-time job.
+How to Invest in Real Estate explains basic investment tools, including LLCs and corporations.
+This “Ultimate Beginner’s Guide” offers advice on investing in real estate while working full-time.

 The Fundamentals of Investing teaches the core concepts of investing with hands-on practice.
-One advantage of this book is that it reveals many of the strategies and techniques money managers use.
+One advantage of this book is that it reveals money managers’ many strategies and techniques.

-8. The Financial Times Guide to How the Stock Market Really Works by Leo Gough
+7. The Financial Times Guide to How the Stock Market Really Works

 This introduction to the financial markets received an average Amazon review of four and a half stars.
-The famed Financial Times newspaper created this guide to the financial markets for ordinary people.
+The famed Financial Times newspaper created this guide to the financial markets for beginner investors.

 Easy Lessons for Every Investor